Thrust into Brexit spotlight, U.K. lawmakers fear for their safety

 Huge crowds marched through central London Saturday to demand a new referendum on the issue.

-And an online petition asking for Article 50 —a legal mechanism that triggered Britain’s divorce from the E.U. — to be revoked has garnered over four million signatures.
+And an online petition asking for Article 50 —a legal mechanism that triggered Britain’s divorce from the E.U. — to be revoked has garnered over five million signatures.

 Next week Parliament seems set to embark on a series of so-called indicative votes that could allow lawmakers to take back control of the Brexit process.